Why choose the School of Education and English

 Careers

-This course is designed to enable you to enhance your career prospects across professional boundaries by broadening and deepening your knowledge and understanding of lives of young people and the services available to them.
-Students often go on to work in areas such as youth work community development or educational settings with a specialism that focuses on young people.
-This course also helps you to progress into more senior positions further develop your practice or go on to become policy-makers.
+This course enables you to enhance your career prospects across professional boundaries by broadening and deepening your knowledge and understanding of the lives of young people and the services available to them.
+Students often go on to work in areas such as youth work, community development or educational settings, with a specialism that focuses on young people.
+This course also helps you to progress into more senior positions, further develop your practice or go on to become policy-makers.

 Entry Requirements